Can Pineapple Really Change the Taste of Semen?

 For his part, Loktionov recommended going for a Mediterranean diet, skipping saturated fats and preservatives in favor of legumes, fruits and whole grains.
 The omega-3 fatty acids found in fish can be particularly positive on bodily fluid flavor, he noted.

-Other elements at play
+Other elements at play when it comes to the taste of sperm/semen

 Beyond food, a host of other factors may impact the taste of your ejaculate, and probably more significantly, Queen said.
 Perhaps the most influential?
 Hydration.